dougeby/IntuneDocs/intune/reports-ref-policy.md

 # Reference for Policy entities

-The **policy** category contains entities for mobile devices that track information such as:
+The **policies** category contains entities for mobile devices that track information such as:

   - Inventory of device configuration profiles, app configuration profiles, and compliance policies
   - Number of devices in the succeeded, pending, failed, or error state per day
   - Number of users in the succeeded, pending, failed, or error state per day
   - Cumulative number of devices in the succeeded, pending, failed, or error state

-## policy
+## policies

 The **policy** entity lists device configuration profiles, app configuration profiles, and compliance policies.
 You can assign the policies with Mobile Device Management (MDM) to a group in your enterprise.